 At some point Diehl was acquired by Singer and became the Diehl Division of Singer Manufacturing Co., or, more formally, Diehl Manufacturing Co., a Division of Singer Manufacturing Co.
 Both before and after that time, they were a supplier of handheld electric drills and bench grinders to Sears, with Sears model-number prefix 315.

-In 1988 the Motor Products Division of Diehl was acquired by Japanese power tool maker Ryobi, Ltd., becoming the basis of Ryobi's new U.S. operations, Ryobi Motor Products Corp.; Ryobi took over supply of products to Sears Craftsman, retaining the 315 manufacturer code.
+In 1988 the Motor Products Division of Diehl (which was, in turn, a division of Singer) was acquired by Japanese power tool maker Ryobi, Ltd., becoming the basis of Ryobi's new U.S. operations, Ryobi Motor Products Corp.; Ryobi took over supply of products to Sears Craftsman, retaining the 315 manufacturer code.

 Philip H. Diehl, M. Am.
 Inst.
 E. E., founder of the Diehl Manufacturing Co., Elizabeth, N. J., died at his home in Elizabeth, Apr.
 7, aged 66 years.
 He was a native of Germany and came to this country in 1868.
 He was first employed by the Singer Sewing Machine Co., and soon became known as an inventor.
 In 1879, he invented an electric arc lamp, and later a small battery motor, which embraced the principle of varying the air gap for speed control, and a dynamo.
 In 1887, he founded the firm of Diehl & Co., which has now become the Diehl Manufacturing Co.

 - Brian Kachadurian sent us pictures of a 1/4-inch Craftsman electric drill, model 315.25701, complete in its original box that identified the maker and their location.
 Please note that handheld power tools are not within the scope of the Old Woodworking Machines website; this maker is listed because they also made electric motors and bench grinders, which are eligible.

 - Brian also reported a bench grinder from this maker.